What is Wellbutrin?

 - Reclusive behaviors

-Although the FDA may state that Wellbutrin is non-addictive, there are still some unwanted physical reactions that present themselves with a Wellbutrin addiction and can manifest especially strongly upon suddenly going cold-turkey.
+Although the FDA may state that Wellbutrin is non-addictive, there are still some unwanted physical reactions that present themselves with an addiction and can manifest especially strongly upon suddenly going cold-turkey.
 In addition, the psychological withdrawal symptoms created when someone has a Wellbutrin dependency are difficult to deal with.
 Some of the effects felt from withdrawal are hallucinations, hypertension, irritability, dizziness, moodiness, nausea, suicidal thoughts, seizures, depression, muscle aches, insomnia and confused thinking.

 Wellbutrin Addiction Treatment

 The information provided in relation to a Wellbutrin addiction is quite sparse, but as with most drugs, a bupropion addiction can be possible.
-There is no medical cure for Wellbutrin addiction.
+There is no medical cure for addiction.
 The most effective way to overcome an addiction is to seek help from a Wellbutrin addiction treatment center, but it begins with asking for help.
-The person with a Wellbutrin addiction has to admit that is a problem and find help.
+The person with an addiction has to admit that is a problem and find help.
 They then need to find a licensed professionals and / or a Wellbutrin rehab program to assist with their recovery.

 Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on April 15th, 2013